New cannabis technology breeds legal Delta-8 THC oil

 Cannabis plants have over 100 verified cannabinoids inside of them.
 Cannabinoids are the natural chemical compounds of cannabis plants that give people certain benefits, such as relaxation and stress relief.
 CBD and THC are the two most popular cannabinoids.
 The former is legal while the latter is illegal.
 But what about Delta-8 THC?

-If you were to mention the term “Delta-8 THC” to the average person, they would just assume you are talking about ordinary THC.
+If you were to mention the term “Delta-8 THC” to the average person, the chances are that they wouldn’t even know what Delta-8 THC is.
+They would probably just assume you are talking about ordinary THC.
 However, the difference is that Delta-8 THC has less powerful psychoactive effects on the user in comparison to THC.
 But they both come from the same cannabis plant.

 Delta-8 THC is another type of cannabinoid that is similar to regular THC, which is technically called Delta-9 THC.
 The law prohibits the sale or consumption of any cannabis product with Delta-9 THC because it is the cannabinoid that causes highly psychoactive effects.